Kepnang2/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Systems engineering and devops
-# TASK 5.
+# TASK 6.
-Display the first 10 lines of /etc/passwd.
+Write a script that displays the third line of the file iacta.